bpiffard/Capstone_Final_Group_Project/README.md

     - add drop down menu and bar chart to display media campaign result for each food category. --- refer to Belly button biodiversity
     - add pie chart for food category, food department, food family; store-type, gender, total-children, education, yearly income, member card....
     - add bubble chart for food category vs promotion, bubble size-unit sales.

+## Summary

+🔵 1.
+Current customers consistent of 12.1% of Golden, 8.7% of Silver, 55.3% of Bronze, 16.1% of Normal membership card.
+Membership card tiers are strongly linked with customer demographics.
+With deep learning model, we can predict membership card with accuracy of 0.970.
+With random forest model, prediction accuracy can be up to 0.982.

+🔵 2.
+Regardless of gender, average income, and member status, supermarket shows most of customers.
+This explains why supermarket spend more money on advertisements (highest media cost by store type).
+Since weekend markdown is the most effective way to stimulate customers to shop.
+Foodmart supermarket make their most investment on weekend markdown promotion.
+Somehow, Media cost can be predicted by customer demographics with random forest regressor (RMSE: 0.637).
+Stores also make different efforts on different food department.

+🔵 3.
+There aren’t obvious differences between cities on store sales (expect San Francisco and Bellingham).
+But in the view of media type, store sales are taken big advantages from daily paper.
+Customer demographics are failed to predict store sales or media cost with multiple linear regression.
+This might because store sales and media choice are not target on based on specifical customers.
+Customer dataset is refused to KMeans clustering.
+The possible reason is customer demographics have low correlations between each other from the result of feature correlation heatmap discovery.